AIBlockOfficial/Network/README.md

 rustc --version
 ```

-If the terminal responds with the `rustc` version you're currently running then everything went well and you're ready to go.
+If the terminal responds with the `rustc` version you're currently running then everything went well, and you're ready to go.

 ### Linux